What is a Windows Vista Icon

 Large versions are compressed in Vista.

-For our experiments, we have prepared an icon that mimics the format of Vista icons.
+For our experiments, I have prepared an icon that mimics the format of Vista icons.
 That is, it has 12 images ranging from 16x16 to 256x256 pixels in all color depths.
 Large images are compressed.
-You may download this icon and do the tests on Vista yourself: example-vista-icon.zip (~87kB)
+You may download this icon from the icon gallery.

 Editing Vista icons